verySmolBrain/random-penguin-facts/README.md

 required.
 (I didn't explore this path much since I wasn't too invested in the ClangD extension so feel free to explore this).

 - If you use QT CMake tools and their macros (In particular `qt_standard_project_setup`), it requires you to use `CMake: Delete Cache and Reconfigure` from the VSCode CMake extension each time you build with the CMake extension otherwise it complains that it can't find `qt_standard_project_setup`.
 I'm not sure what's causing the problem but my suspicion is it has something to do with the flags that `qt_standard_project_setup` sets.
 I've decided to just not use their macros since I'm not comfortable with it doing so many things under the hood (And so far it runs fine but I've also not gone very indepth with QT at all).
-This shouldn't affect anything in the project even if you do set it up (Since we use a shellscript to build instead of the extension with npm) but it was a minor annoyance to me.
+This shouldn't affect anything in the project even if you do set it up (Since we mainly use a script to build instead of the CMake extension) but it was a minor annoyance to me.

-- Jest test runner extension only partially works.
-This is because to get Jest working with ES6 modules, the official workaround is to call
+- Jest test runner extension works only with a hacky workaround.
+This is because to get Jest working with ES6 modules, the official workaround is to call Jest with node --experimental-vm-modules.
+You'll get Warnings about it being an experimental feature because as of the time of writing the ES6 standard has many basic features still being experimental.
+It's a minor annoyance and I've talked more about this issue in [Frontend](#es6-issues--typescript-issue--frontend-reflection).

-- Typescript linter doesn't work because of issues with ts-jest + node.
-I'm not sure what's causing this exactly and I'm also not sure how to fix it.
+- Typescript linter doesn't work if you try to import modules using ES6 imports like `import module from 'path'` even if it compiles fine with Jest.
+It also compiles and runs fine if you add `.ts` to the end of `path` but the linter doesn't like it.
+I've talked more about this issue in [Frontend](#es6-issues--typescript-issue--frontend-reflection).

 - Intellisense and CMakeTools doesn't work well in nested folders (eg. If you're in project root directory intellisense won't work if you open ./backend/src).
 Personally I just open new separate workspaces for backend and frontend.